fabiospampinato/monorepo/readme.md

 > Currently in the looong process of porting everything to ESM-only, this will take a while.

 - [`tiny-colors`](https://github.com/fabiospampinato/tiny-colors) `P-D-ISO`: A tiny library providing the basic ANSI colors for the terminal.
+- [`tiny-divider`](https://github.com/fabiospampinato/tiny-divider) `PP-D-ISO`: A tiny simple terminal divider that spans the entire width of the terminal.